Widoba/layout-assistant-cirrus-design-system/README.md

 3. Select one or more frames (the plugin will find matching frames)
 4. Run the plugin from **Plugins → Development → Layout Assistant - Cirrus Design System**
 5. Click **"Apply Variables"** to:
-   - Apply layout tokens to all frames with auto-layout AND allowed name prefixes
+   - Apply layout tokens (`spacing`, `padding`, `corner-radius`) from the A1 📐 Layout collection
-   - Set the appropriate variable mode based on each frame's prefix
+   - Set variable modes for primitive collections based on frame prefix hierarchy
+   - Set master collection modes (A1-A4) for manual adjustment
    - Process all nested child frames that meet the criteria

 ### Setup Mode (for unprefixed frames)